dudmuck/cmake_ide_generator/readme.md

 * ``cd build``
 * ``cmake -G "MinGW Makefiles" .. -DLIBXML2_LIBRARY=c:/winbuilds/lib64/libxml2.dll.a``
 * ``gmake``

+if compiling is slow on windows, exclude build directory from anti-malware https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security

 ## Translation of board and MCU names
 (#trans)
 IDEs from MCU vendors might require MCU names to be defined (spelled) correctly in order to function properly.
 Some cmake projects may not define ``BOARD``with spelling correct, or MCU part number is not defined precisely ether.